 Let’s be honest for a minute.
 Are your business cards a total embarrassment?
 The answer may surprise you.
 At NextDayFlyers, we pride ourselves on being the Web’s premier business card printers, and as such, we have seen more terrible business card designs than we care to acknowledge.
 But there is hope.
+Choosing the best business card design for plastic, metallic, or foil will not only highlight the print material but also the content of the business card it self.
 The way to design a better business card isn’t by looking at good examples, but by looking at bad examples, and understanding what makes them such visual eyesores.

 If your business card reads like a Charles Dickens novel, it’s probably time to trim the fat.
 We don’t need five email addresses, three phone numbers, and links to your favorite Pinterest recipes.
 The purpose of a business card is to provide clients, customers, associates, colleagues, and other assorted acquaintances with the most fundamental contact information.
 If you need to switch to 3pt type just to make room for your XBox Live profile, it’s time to step back and re-examine your life.

 The takeaway: Keep it succinct, and stick to the most essential information.

 Perhaps less forgivable than the over-bloated business card is the overly insipid business card.
 Business card printers receive these types of requests all the time from well-meaning professionals who simply don’t understand the power of a well-designed card.
 First impressions are extremely important, and if you present people with a dull Times New Roman presentation on a purely white background, you should expect them to read it in a Ben Stein voice.

 The takeaway: It’s okay to keep it simple, but try to incorporate at least a little bit of personality and color.